Skip to main content

 Smith College

-Smith College is another all-women’s institution, this one with a population of 2,600 and an acceptance rate of 37%.
-Its resources include the renowned Smith College Museum of Art and the internationally recognized Sophia Smith Collection of women’s history manuscripts and archives.
-It is also well known for the beauty of its campus which includes a botanic garden.
+Smith College is the home of the renowned Smith College Museum of Art and the internationally recognized Sophia Smith Collection of women’s history manuscripts and archives.
+It’s also well known for the beauty of its campus, which includes a botanical garden.

 What Are the Benefits of the Five College Consortium?